Emphasis mark

+The dropdown for emphasis marks in Microsoft Word.

 The emphasis mark, emphasis dot, kenten (圏点) or boten (傍点, bōten) is a typographic mark used in some East Asian languages to indicate emphasis.
 The markings can take many forms, such as dots or bullets, circles, or triangles.
 They were more commonly used historically, but with the rise of modern technology, it is now common to use quotation marks or change the font style.

 Chinese

 An example of emphasis mark used in traditional vertical style writing.